 - a.
-Are able to continuously expand their knowledge and modify their skillset in an everevolving world environment.
+Have developed a way of life that is aimed at continuous learning, regardless of their stage of life.
 They will continue to develop and pursue their academic curiosity throughout their careers and life and are able to organise their own learning. - b.
-Have acquired the skills to detect and remedy deficiencies in their own knowledge and have the tools to obtain, evaluate, and process new information quickly. - c.
+Have acquired the skills to detect and remedy deficiencies in their own knowledge and have the tools to obtain, evaluate and process new information quickly. - c.
 Demonstrate profound respect for academic integrity and ethical scholarship.